Last Updated on October 2, 2023 by Editorial Team

-IEP is acronym for Individualized Education Program.
+IEP is an acronym for Individualized Education Program.
 As the name suggests, IEP is an official program designed for students in need of special education services to let their academics thrive in school.
 Under IEP, the team constructs a legal document under United States law so that every student with a disability of one kind or another has an equal learning opportunity in the classroom.

 History of IEP

 Despite the strict education laws in the nation since 1918, Students with disabilities were routinely excluded from public schools.
-The only option left for them was to be tutioned at home.
+The only option left for them was to be tutored at home.
 This unfortunate scenario was improved when Congress passed the Public Law 94-142 in 1975.

-IEP was introduced alongwith the Education of All Handicapped Children’s Act (EHA).
+IEP was introduced along with the Education of All Handicapped Children’s Act (EHA).
 The act was a landmark decision as It required schools to provide students with a broad range of disabilities – including physical handicaps, mental retardation, speech, vision and language problems, emotional and behavioral problems, and other learning disorders – with a “free appropriate public education.”

 In December 2004, Public Law 108-446 was renamed to Individuals with Disabilities Education Improvement Act (IDEIA).
 Early intervention and greater accountability in the area of assessment were emphasized.
-One of the key aspects of new regulations was that the determination of the existence of a specific learning disability to be done by the child’s parents and a team of qualified professionals.
+One of the key aspects of new regulations was the determination of the existence of a specific learning disability to be done by the child’s parents and a team of qualified professionals.

 Also, every state has to develop specific criteria, in accordance with the requirements in the regulations, to determine whether a child has a specific learning disability and, as a result of that disability, requires special education.
 The state was, however, authorized to expand the definition of ‘developmental delay’ with the inclusion of students between the ages of six and nine.